Old Money (The Simpsons)

 "Old Money" is the seventeenth episode of the second season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on March 28, 1991.
-In the episode, Grampa Simpson falls in love with "Bea" Simmons, another resident at the Springfield Retirement Castle.
-When she dies and leaves him $106,000, he visits a casino hoping to make more money.
-After Homer intervenes to stop Grampa from losing all his money gambling, he uses it to renovate the retirement home instead.
+It originally aired on Fox in the United States on March 28, 1991.

 The episode was written by Jay Kogen and Wallace Wolodarsky and directed by David Silverman.
 Professor Frink makes his debut in this episode.
-Audrey Meadows, star of the 1950s TV comedy The Honeymooners, guest stars as Beatrice "Bea" Simmons, Grampa's girlfriend.
+Audrey Meadows, star of the 1950s television comedy The Honeymooners, guest stars as Beatrice "Bea" Simmons, Grampa's girlfriend.
 It features cultural references to films such as Tom Jones and If I Had a Million, and the Star Wars and Batman film franchises.

 Since airing, the episode has received mixed reviews from television critics.
 It acquired a Nielsen rating of 12.3 and was the highest-rated show on Fox for the week.